geomio/triangle/readme.md

 1. have internet connection
 2. have browser such as google
-3. open your terminal
+3. open your terminal of choice
-4. navigate to location of choice
+4. navigate to location of choice (cd desktop)
+6. make directory(mkdir namehere)
+7. navigate to new directory(cd namehere)
-5. type in terminal (git clone
+8. type in terminal (git clone https://github.com/geomio/triangle.git)

+or

+1. open browser of choice
+2. In the search bar enter()

 must have computer with internet connection.